 The rumor concerning apples and caffeine is easy to understand for people who eat these fruits often.
 Biting into a juicy apple, at the right time of day, can help give your body a boost.
-It isn’t due to caffeine, however.
+It is not due to caffeine, however.
 A medium-sized apple has 13 grams of natural sugar hiding inside.
-It is this sugar that has tricked people into thinking apples contain caffeine.
+It’s this sugar that has tricked people into thinking apples contain caffeine.
 Instead of a caffeine start to the day by drinking a cup of coffee, a person can eat an apple and elicit nearly the same response.

 While apples may not have caffeine inside them, what they do have is vitamins.
 When you eat an apple, the vitamins you receive are released over time instead of instantly.
 This is similar to the way caffeine affects your body.
 Unlike caffeine, though, the energy coming from a burst of vitamins doesn’t have the same crash involved as you may receive with caffeine.

 Is the Sugar in Apples Safe?